IN THE WORKS!... AN EXCITING NEW BOOK BY CHRISTOPHER P. BAKER

 Legends arose...
 Gutiérrez had secreted the car out of Cuba...
 No, he hid the car and hopped on a raft for Miami...
 Some even claimed it was buried!
 The Chrysler’s whereabouts ever since remained a mystery.
 A much-sought-after treasure awaiting discovery as some incredibly fortunate collector’s dream.

-Enter stage left David Soul—today a British citizen and Cubaphile living in London.
-In June 2013, Soul signed a letter of agreement with Cuba’s National Heritage Council promising to secure the desperately needed parts in exchange for exclusive rights to make a cinematic documentary about the restoration.
+In June 2013, Soul signed a letter of agreement with Cuba’s National Heritage Council promising to secure the desperately needed parts in exchange for exclusive rights to make a documentary about the restoration.

 Five decades since Soul burst onto television screens as Detective Ken Hutchinson in Starsky & Hutch, the ‘70s heartthrob actor found himself on a mission to complete one final assignment... little realizing that he would find himself up against U.S. hardliners and Cuban bureaucrats every bit as insidious as the pimps and pushers he once chased around fictional Bay City in Starsky’s supercharged red Ford Torino.

-In Hemingway’s Chrysler, Baker offers a rare insider’s view to regale a complete history of the infamous vehicle, including how Soul’s ever-metastasizing ordeal is a metaphor for the dysfunctional relationship between these closest of neighbors.
+In Hemingway's Chrysler, Baker offers a rare insider's view to regale a complete history of the infamous vehicle, including how Soul’s ever-metastasizing ordeal became a metaphor for the dysfunctional relationship between these closest of neighbors.

 THE REPRESENTATION OF THE BOOK SHOWN ABOVE IS A CONCEPTUALIZATION BY THE AUTHOR AND BEARS NO RESEMBLANCE TO THE EDITION YET TO BE CONCEIVED BY THE PUBLISHER